Why Cape Town has 10 percent of Africa’s confirmed coronavirus cases

 Karim and others said Cape Town’s hot spots are likely forerunners of what will happen in the rest of the country, and even the continent, in coming weeks as lockdowns and other restrictions are relaxed.

 South Africa began targeted testing in Cape Town on April 7, and since then, the number of positives as a proportion of tests has only gone up.
-While the rest of the country, which is under strict lockdown, is seeing positive rates hover around 2 percent, Cape Town’s is regularly above 10 percent and spikes above 15 some days.
+While the rest of the country, which is under strict lockdown, is seeing positive rates hover around 2 percent, Cape Town’s rate is regularly above 10 percent and spikes above 15 some days.

 The country has more than 16,000 confirmed cases.
-At first, cases seemed to be clustered in Johannesburg and Durban, South Africa’s first- and third-largest cities.
+At first, they seemed to be clustered in Johannesburg and Durban, South Africa’s first- and third-largest cities.
 At that point, cases were growing exponentially, but after a lockdown went into effect on March 27, growth slowed in those cities.
 Less than a month later, Cape Town had eclipsed them, and it has accounted for most of this month’s positives.

-The working-class areas of Tygerberg, which is mostly mixed-race, and Khayelitsha, which has an almost entirely black population, have been hit hardest and make up the majority of Cape Town’s cases.
+The working-class areas of Tygerberg, which is mostly mixed-race, and Khayelitsha, which has an almost entirely black population, have been the hardest-hit and make up the majority of Cape Town’s cases.
 Some experts cautioned against jumping to conclusions based on that geography, given that testing is most aggressive in known hot spots, and say there may be areas where cases have been largely asymptomatic.

-“The testing centers are very much linked to where the hot spots are,” said Marc Mendelson, who oversees the infectious-diseases division at the city’s Groote Schuur Hospital.
+“The testing centers are very much linked to where the hot spots are,” said Marc Mendelson, who oversees the infectious-

+diseases division at the city’s Groote Schuur Hospital.
 “If you’re screening for symptoms and testing in hot spots, you’re going to pick up more” positive cases.

 The high caseload has led some leaders to question the government’s early approach, which allowed tourists from hard-hit countries to enter the city.
 Flights continued through late March, and testing at the airport was largely limited to temperature checks, which don’t catch asymptomatic travelers.